How to Buy Ethereum

 - If a brand new killer dapp (“decentralized application”) is developed for Ethereum which proves widely popular.

 - If Bitcoin’s price surges once again, that’s likely to boost interest and value across the entire crypto space.
-However, in this case, Ethereum still faces competition from competing smart contract platforms, such as EOS and Cardano.
+However, in this case, Ethereum still faces competition from competing for smart contract platforms, such as EOS and Cardano.

 Ethereum is the brainchild of Vitalik Buterin, who put forth the concept in late 2013 whilst involved in Bitcoin coding and journalism.
 In mid-2014, 11.9 million Ethereum tokens, known as “Ether(s),” were pre-sold for bitcoins to fund Ethereum’s initial development process.
 The original development team consisted of Vitalik Buterin, Joseph Lubin, and Gavin Wood.
 Ethereum was launched in late July of 2015.

 One of the most significant events following Ethereum’s launch was the failure of The DAO (“Decentralised Autonomous Organisation”).
 The DAO was an Ethereum smart contract which took in funding from the public, for the purpose of unregulated investment into numerous dapps.
-A vulnerability in The DAO’s code led to the theft of 3.6 million
+A vulnerability in The DAO’s code led to the theft of 3.6 million ETH; worth roughly $50 million at the time.

 In order to reverse this serious and widespread loss, the Ethereum developers elected to hardfork Ethereum’s blockchain in order to reverse The DAO losses, restoring all misappropriated funds to the original investors.
 While this move was popular (and arguably necessary for reasons discussed later), it was also criticized for damaging immutability and decentralization, as it was demonstrated that a few individuals had the power to alter Ethereum’s blockchain.